-This program is supported by a community grant from the Parkinson’s Foundation and the Alzheimer’s Foundation of America.
+This program is supported by community grants from the Parkinson’s Foundation and the Alzheimer’s Foundation of America.

 Is this program right for me?

 Ballroom dance has been proven to be one of THE most effective ways to promote healthy neurological function.
 The Rx Ballroom Dance program consists of 8 weeks of weekly ballroom dance classes led by a professional ballroom dancer.
 During the 8 weeks, you will learn basic routines for two of the ballroom dances, first on your own and then with a partner.
 We use the rhythmic movement of the various ballroom dances, i.e. Swing, Foxtrot or Cha Cha, to stimulate the brain and create new neural pathways.
 Using choreography to learn these dances also helps to stimulate brain activity and improve memory recall.
 For all participants, ballroom dance helps with:

 - Physical coordination and balance

 These classes are 100% free.
 You may bring a partner with you, such as a family member or caretaker, or we can provide one.

 Most of our participants have been diagnosed with Parkinson’s or Alzheimer’s disease.
 If you have been struggling with either of these conditions, these classes would likely be a great fit for you!

 Our classes have shown to improve or alleviate symptoms including: